DLR-VF/ULTImodel/ultimodel-mkdocs/docs/example-cost.md

 # Cost matrix

-The cost of travel in the form of travel times and distances is a key element of ULTIMO's gravity model.
+The cost of travel in the form of travel times and distances is a key element of ULTImodel's gravity model.
 The cost matrix is created using `generationData.Matrices`.

 Preparation: read connector points `GeoDataFrame`.